GuideOS/guideos-conky/README.md

 - for IO from harddrive e.g. `/dev/sda1` or `/dev/nvme0n1p2`

-- or the correct display of the network category, the correct network card must be entered e.g. `enp34s0`
+- for the correct display of the network category, the correct network card must be entered e.g. `enp34s0`

 - to change the length or width of the window, you can do this with the following parameters